 Plant Based Diet Meal Plan Examples

-- Either smashed avocado and tahini, or sugar free peanut butter on sourdough toast, is the perfect low GI, filling breakfast.
+- Either smashed avocado and tahini on toast, or sugar free peanut butter on sourdough is the perfect low GI, filling breakfast.

 - Having a low carbohydrate protein powder shake in the morning will help keep you full, AND will also keep your body in fat burning mode after fasting through the night.
 It’s also a great idea to do this if you wish to burn fat and build muscle at an accelerated rate.